 – It is a symbol of membership in the order, — Elia explained.

-– Dragon’s testicles, how do you know this? — The mage asked.
+– Dragon’s testicles, how do you know? — The mage asked.

 – You hunt for ancient secrets, — the Amazon answered. — Iatael told me that the Phoenix Lodge had tried to send its spies to the Celestial mountains and Talanis island more than once.

 – Ah, the elf in shining armor, — the mage squinted. — Well, it is true.
 I had a chance to visit the ancestral homeland of all elves — Talanis island — myself.
 Of course, I went there with a merchant mission, but this didn’t protect me against the nagging attention of elf guards.
-Elves sense everything related to magic a mile away, and they see it through. — The mage went silent and pensively stroked his long beard.
+Elves sense everything related to magic a mile away, and they see it through. — The mage went silent and stroked his long beard pensively .

 – What were you doing in elf lands and why did you hide your real name? — Elia returned him to the conversation.

-– I was a spy for the Lodge, — the mage told them casually, as if they were talking about prices for last-year herring or yesterday’s rain. — The Phoenix Lodge does exist, though no self-respecting master of magical science or scientist will admit it.
-The Lodge has long ago become a popular myth, a fairy tale surrounded by lots of stories and fables.
+– I was a spy for the Lodge, — the mage told them casually, as if they were talking about prices for last-year herring or yesterday’s rain. — The Phoenix Lodge does exist.
+Though, no self-respecting master of magical science or scientist will admit it.
+The Lodge has become a popular myth long ago.
+It is a fairy tale surrounded by lots of stories and fables.
 But believe me, it’s all part of a well-thought plan.
 You will ask me whose plan? — The mage raised his index finger up, as if he intended to make a hole in the sky, next to the moon and stars, with it. — We spread the rumors ourselves.
 Our principle is: if you wish to hide something well, put it where everyone can see it.
 A little gold, some connections, whisper a thing or two to the innkeeper at a roadside dump, babble something out during drunken chit-chat… And all the people are buzzing, repeating to each other the same tale — about the Phoenix Lodge.
-Everyone tries to embroider his story, to think something up or invent details, and after a time the tale turns into a horde of rumors and gossip, which a sensible common man shouldn’t believe, of course.
+Everyone tries to embroider his story, to think something up or invent details.
+Just give it a time and the tale turns into a horde of rumors and gossips, which a sensible common man shouldn’t believe, of course.
 We put in some good effort, and we had our motives for this.
 Wizards are not just weirdos well up in old books and manuscripts, royal diviners or doctors who are summoned when someone needs to find their beloved cat or put leeches on a boil.
 Many adepts of magical sciences occupy rather high positions at barons’ and even kings’ courts.
 As a rule, those positions are not very conspicuous, like a king’s counselor or a secret advisor.
 The Lodge includes very influential people from all over Signum.

 – Mages always conspire and always create some secret societies or orders.
-Because they are mages, — Tulum spoke thoughtfully. — What is so special about this Lodge?
+Just because they can, — Tulum spoke thoughtfully. — What is so special about this Lodge?

 Baldassar snorted angrily, and Elia explained:

-– I agree with you, Tulum, that wizards have been prone to conspiracies and scheming since olden times.
-And the Phoenix Lodge is probably the most legendary secret mage society.
+– I agree with you, Tulum, those wizards have been prone to conspiracies and scheming since old times.
+And the Phoenix Lodge is probably the most legendary secret society of mages.
 Even lunar eclipses and the search for the philosopher’s stone have been connected to their activity.

 – All that gossip isn’t worth a straw, — Baldassar stated confidently. — Ignorant people usually mention the Lodge all over the place.
 We have something to do with less than a tenth of what is attributed to us.
 But nevertheless, the Phoenix Lodge exists, and it is a rather far-reaching organization.
 I have been a part of it for a long time, and I have hardly reached its higher levels, though I know some members of the Lodge Chapter.